haloman369/TheUltimateList/README.md

 ## Motivation

-This application is used to demonstrate spring boot framework, maven, MVC, and restful endpoints.
-The application currently uses 2 APIS,
+This application is used to demonstrate Spring Boot framework, maven, MVC, and REST APIs.
+The application currently uses 2 thrid party APIs,
 1. [The Dog API](https://docs.thedogapi.com/)
 2. [The Twitch API](https://dev.twitch.tv/docs/)

-More features to come include a user friendly frontend, writing to the mysql server, docker, kubernetes, coherence

 ## Tech/Framework Used and Other Documentation